gareth-harman/gareth-harman.github.io/_posts/blog/2019-11-01-Novel_Algorithms_Adaptive_Optics.md

 ## Overview

+- There are many formal analyses a researcher may do with these images, however, they are all contingent on the ability to identify the position of each individual cone
+- As one can imagine, it is unfeasible to hand identify each of the ~7,000,000 cones in the retina
+- While great progress has been made in using automated cone detection methods, these methods rely on manual validation, and are not perfect
-- Essentially, we want to identify a new metric that helps to validate cones identified by automated cone detection algorithms are stable across imaging sessions
+- Therefore, here we propose a novel metric that helps to validate cones identified by automated cone detection algorithms are stable across imaging sessions

--
+### Steps

+1) Image the same position on the retina 3+ times
+2) Register each image
+3) Identify cones that appear within some thereshold distance \\(t\) within each separate imaging acquisition

-### Cone Location Similarity Algorithm
+### Cone Location Similarity Algorithm: **Formal**

 \\(C_i\\) is a matrix containing the pixel coordinates for each of the n cones from image \\(i\\).